Houston Astros sign stealing scandal: Lawsuits

-Two users of the sports betting website DraftKings, in which MLB is an investor, filed separate lawsuits against MLB, alleging that the league had encouraged fans to bet on games through sponsorship deals with DraftKings while failing to "ensure the honesty and integrity of games that served as the basis of [DraftKings] competitions."
+Two users of the sports betting website DraftKings, in which MLB is an investor, filed separate lawsuits against MLB, alleging that the league had encouraged fans to bet on games through sponsorship deals with DraftKings while failing to "ensure the honesty and integrity of games that served as the basis of [DraftKings] competitions".
+The lawsuit was not successful with the judge stating that "general awareness" of the MLB's corruption foreclosed their ability to sue for losses.

 In February 2020, former MLB pitcher Mike Bolsinger filed a lawsuit against the Astros in Los Angeles Superior Court, alleging that the Astros used the banging scheme against him while he was a pitcher for the Toronto Blue Jays in 2017.
 Bolsinger gave up four runs and got only one out against the Astros on August 4, 2017, and was demoted to the minor leagues after the game and never made it back to the majors.
 Bolsinger alleges that the Astros changed the course of his career by engaging in unfair business practices, negligence and intentional interference with contractual and economic relations.
 Bolsinger's suit seeks unspecified damages for him, and he also wants the Astros to forfeit $31 million in bonuses from their 2017 World Series win to charities in Los Angeles and to a fund for retired players seeking financial assistance.
 In an op-ed for The Washington Post, Bolsinger wrote: "The Astros had robbed me of the opportunity to determine my own future on the mound.
 If I failed at my craft because I wasn't good enough, that would be on me.
 I could live with that.
 But thinking about the cheating and the toll it ultimately took on my family—that was something I couldn't tolerate."
+He filed the lawsuit in California despite there being no connection between Bolsinger, the Astros, or California.
+Judge David Cowan of the Los Angeles Superior Court dismissed the lawsuit.
+A refiling in Texas led to a subsequent nonfiling by August 2021, which meant the case was dismissed without prejudice.